 Job listings could hint to development stage

-As spotted by a Reddit user, Bethesda is hiring new roles that could be involved in Elder Scrolls 6 development.
-The job listing says that the company are 'pushing the bleeding-edge of RPG development' and are looking to "Collaborate on the implementation of new gameplay features: player and characters' behaviours".
-This all seems like very early production, which should in theory rule out Starfield.
-This could mean that TES VI is in pre-production, giving us some idea as to how far along it is.
+As spotted by a Reddit user, Bethesda was hiring new roles that could have been involved in Elder Scrolls 6 development.
+The job listing said that the company are 'pushing the bleeding-edge of RPG development' and are looking to "Collaborate on the implementation of new gameplay features: player and characters' behaviours".
+This hinted towards a production in its early stages, which should in theory rule out Starfield.
+This could mean that TES VI was in pre-production at the time the jobs were listed, and in June 2022 Todd Howard stated that TES VI is still in the pre-production stages.
+This gives some idea of how long we'll have to wait for the game to be released.

 A brand new engine will be used